apache/trafficserver/doc/reference/plugins/metalink.en.rst

 cached.
 In future, the plugin should also check if the URL is fresh or not.

-The plugin implements the ``TS_HTTP_READ_RESPONSE_HDR_HOOK`` hook and `a null transformation`_ to compute the SHA-256 digest for content as it's added to the cache.
+The plugin implements the :c:data:`TS_HTTP_READ_RESPONSE_HDR_HOOK` hook and `a null transformation`_ to compute the SHA-256 digest for content as it's added to the cache.
 It uses SHA256_Init(), SHA256_Update(), and SHA256_Final() from OpenSSL to compute the digest, then it uses :c:func:`TSCacheWrite` to associate the digest with the request URL.
 This adds a new cache object where the key is the digest and the object is the request URL.

 To check if the cache already contains content that matches a digest, the plugin must call :c:func:`TSCacheRead` with the digest as the key,